Forgot password

 Passive: Utility Stand - Takes no stamina while summoned.

-Absolute Defense (G) - While crouched, you become fully immune to damage and release it in an AoE blast.
+Absolute Defense (G) - While crouched, you become fully immune to damage; all attacks are reflected back as an AoE blast.

 Pros & Cons